TheHellTower/Discord.JS-v14-Bot-Boilerplate/README.md

     <summary>
         Can I support the project ?
     </summary>
-    Yes, you can either "sponsor" me with the button on my profile or donate by [going there](https://github.com/TheHellTower#-support-my-work) and read, if you want to donate throughh PayPal you can add me on Discord: [click here to see my Discord](https://github.com/TheHellTower#-socials).
+    Yes, you can either "sponsor" me with the button on my profile or donate by going there: https://github.com/TheHellTower#-support-my-work and read, if you want to donate through PayPal you can add me on Discord, click here to see my Discord: https://github.com/TheHellTower#-socials.
 </details>
 <details>
     <summary>